Normanfamdamly/VBA_Challenge/README.md

 You can tell from the screen shots that the stock performance stays the same for both code versions.
 The only standout item to note is 2017 was a much better year for the green stocks than 2018, in the later year the environmental stocks did not fair well and most returned a negative annual return.
 Hindesight is always 20/20 and the stock market crash and a Adminstration that was pro Gas and pro Coal may have had an effect on these company stocks.

 ### Codeing Results
-The biggest differnece between the Green Stocks code and the VBA Challenge code to be was the creation of the arrays for
+The biggest differnece between the Green Stocks code and the VBA Challenge code to be was the creation of the arrays for "tickerIndex" "tickerVolumes", "tickerStartingPrices" and "tickerEndingPrices".

+    ''1a) Create a ticker Index
+    ' Need an array for tickerindex, make Single since got Error 6 again at calculation of Return

+    Dim tickerIndex As Single
+    tickerIndex = 0

+    '1b) Create three output arrays
+    ' 12 tickers so denoting my floors to keep track and in like with ticker string

+    Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

+    ''2a) Create a for loop to initialize the tickerVolumes to zero.
+    'index is floors and the bottom floor is 0 and goes to 11 'tickerIndex will need to be used in my equations going forward- remember

+    For tickerIndex = 0 To 11

+    tickerVolumes(tickerIndex) = 0